gabdolinder/best-damn-stage-manager/alembic/README.md

 ```

 ## Oh no, I deleted the version files and now I get an error!
-It happens to the best of all, what you do is that you log into the database
+It happens to the best of us, what you do is that you log into the database

 ```bash
 docker exec -it <postgres-container-name> psql -U <postgres-user>